karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Program/Application/runProgram.md

 Return values
 ================

-Returns int | null.
+Returns mixed.
-The exit status.
+If int is returned, it's the exit status.
-If null is returned, 0 should be assumed.
+If nothing or null is returned, 0 should be assumed.
+Other return types are free to be interpreted as you see fit.